Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 The conversation, however, was anything but casual.

-“I don’t envy you your task,” the King noted.
-“Our Prime Ministers have rarely had good luck so thoroughly bucking their own party, on such a fundamental point of disagreement.”
+"I don’t envy you your task," the King noted.
+"Our Prime Ministers have rarely had good luck so thoroughly bucking their own party, on such a fundamental point of disagreement."

-“No,” Daar shook out his pelt, as he ambled along next to them on all fours.
+"No," Daar shook out his pelt, as he ambled along next to them on all fours.
 That was a remarkably disarming tactic of his, even though the level of his back came up to just below their shoulders.
-“But you gotta do it, an’ I get the feelin’ this ain’t a purely social call…”
+"But you gotta do it, an’ I get the feelin’ this ain’t a purely social call…"

 Stating the obvious, of course.

-“I don’t think you have the time to spend on social calls right now,” Beau replied.
-“No, this is about correcting a wobble before it pitches us all overboard.
+"I don’t think you have the time to spend on social calls right now," Beau replied.
+"No, this is about correcting a wobble before it pitches us all overboard.
 We’ve had a...a *long* fifteen years or so.
 San Diego, Chicago, Grand Central, now this.
 Each of those individually were generation-defining incidents.
-Put together, and…”
+Put together, and…"

-“We have a Great War, but none of the trappings or rhetoric of a great war,” the King summarized.
-“I think I can see already where this conversation might be going.”
+"We have a Great War, but none of the trappings or rhetoric of a great war," the King summarized.
+"I think I can see already where this conversation might be going."

-“...I need help,” Chambliss confessed. *That* was a show of weakness he’d never hoped he’d need to make, but now was not the time to worry about costs.
-“I can’t sell such a thing alone.”
+"...I need help," Chambliss confessed. *That* was a show of weakness he’d never hoped he’d need to make, but now was not the time to worry about costs.
+"I can’t sell such a thing alone."

-“Oh…*balls.”* Chambliss felt Daar’s grumble through the soles of his feet.
-“That’s what we’ve been doin’ wrong all along, ain’t it?”
+"Oh…*balls."* Chambliss felt Daar’s grumble through the soles of his feet.
+"That’s what we’ve been doin’ wrong all along, ain’t it?"

-“We’ve been thinking too much in the modern era.
+"We’ve been thinking too much in the modern era.
 That this is some manageable defense matter.
 That it isn’t a total war.
 We’ve been too lucky in our allies, too lucky in even our enemies.
 But no longer.
 We just lost a *terrible* number of men, and when the news breaks it’s going to rock this country just as hard as the city bombings did.
-I think this one is finally going to shatter the illusion.”
+I think this one is finally going to shatter the illusion."

-“It’s been an easy illusion to maintain, too.
-With that shield keeping us isolated, it has allowed My Government to busy itself with domestic matters that, after all, seem so urgent…” the King considered for a moment, then turned to his private secretary.
-“Zöe, would you be so kind as to summon My Prime Minister?
-I know it will annoy him but…”
+"It’s been an easy illusion to maintain, too.
+With that shield keeping us isolated, it has allowed My Government to busy itself with domestic matters that, after all, seem so urgent…" the King considered for a moment, then turned to his private secretary.
+"Zöe, would you be so kind as to summon My Prime Minister?
+I know it will annoy him but…"

-“That would be an understatement,” Dame Zöe Finch noted.
-“Shall I be *persuasive,* sir?”
+"That would be an understatement," Dame Zöe Finch noted.
+"Shall I be *persuasive,* sir?"

-“Yes.”
+"Yes."

 *That* seemed to sober her up instantly.
-“Right, well...I had better get to work then.”
+"Right, well...I had better get to work then."
 With that, she offered a brief nod, stepped backward a pace, and left.

-“The marvels of modern technology,” the King noted.
-“With the inter-city Array he’ll be here within the hour, I imagine.”
+"The marvels of modern technology," the King noted.
+"With the inter-city Array he’ll be here within the hour, I imagine."

-“Illustrates the point, don’t it?”
+"Illustrates the point, don’t it?"
 Daar rumbled again.
-“It’s all so *easy* here.
-The war never came ‘ta Earth like it did ‘ta Gao, not with actual ships burnin’ in the skies an’ bloody claws’ in the streets.”
+"It’s all so *easy* here.
+The war never came ‘ta Earth like it did ‘ta Gao, not with actual ships burnin’ in the skies an’ bloody claws’ in the streets."

-“But the shield isn’t unbreachable.
-We transit the thing constantly, and all it would really take is one single slip-up in security protocol, or for the Hierarchy to reveal a known weakness…”
+"But the shield isn’t unbreachable.
+We transit the thing constantly, and all it would really take is one single slip-up in security protocol, or for the Hierarchy to reveal a known weakness…"

-“Right.
-Only reason the war ain’t come *here* is ‘cuz we’re keepin’ the pressure on out *there.”*
+"Right.
+Only reason the war ain’t come *here* is ‘cuz we’re keepin’ the pressure on out *there."*

-“A task for which your people and mine have paid disproportionately,” the King added, then turned his attention to Chambliss.
-“Understand Beau, I don’t mean to attack.
+"A task for which your people and mine have paid disproportionately," the King added, then turned his attention to Chambliss.
+"Understand Beau, I don’t mean to attack.
 I am *keenly* aware of the limits on leadership.
-Nevertheless, I don’t know how much more we *can* give, without a full commitment by the US.”
+Nevertheless, I don’t know how much more we *can* give, without a full commitment by the US."

 Well.
 There was the price.
 An understandable one really, and one that may end up destroying Beau’s Presidency.
 But what could he do?
 He’d always considered himself a moderate liberal.
 Too much of the prior decades had been defined by…*indulgences*...and the game of revenge politics had brought both major parties to the brink of a nihilistic end.
 His moderation meant the activists universally loathed him and his Administration, while the Congressional moderates were...well, weathervanes.
 They turned every which way the wind blew.

 So...get a storm going.

-“Understandable.
-Which is why I’ve asked you both here.”
+"Understandable.
+Which is why I’ve asked you both here."
 Time to lay it out.
-“Would you consider an impromptu tour across the United States?”
+"Would you consider an impromptu tour across the United States?"

-“A charm offensive,” Daar grumbled.
+"A charm offensive," Daar grumbled.

-“Well, the nice thing about the same technology that means Steve Davies should be arriving soon is, a whistle-stop tour is a fair bit more convenient for us all.
-Breakfast in Balmoral, Dinner in Chicago,” the King replied.
-“So, if you think it will help...”
+"Well, the nice thing about the same technology that means Steve Davies should be arriving soon is, a whistle-stop tour is a fair bit more convenient for us all.
+Breakfast in Balmoral, Dinner in Chicago," the King replied.
+"So, if you think it will help..."

-“I think it is *essential.* I can’t make the sales pitch myself.
+"I think it is *essential.* I can’t make the sales pitch myself.
 I am a political creature, fundamentally.
 I do not have the advantage of...well.
-Being above the fray.”
+Being above the fray."

-“And that carries complications for me,” the King noted.
-“I will need to socialize the idea, speak with My Government...it will be some *doing* to set this in motion.”
+"And that carries complications for me," the King noted.
+"I will need to socialize the idea, speak with My Government...it will be some *doing* to set this in motion."

-“It is a big ask,” Beau admitted.
-“And you, Daar?”
+"It is a big ask," Beau admitted.
+"And you, Daar?"

-“I *am* the Gao,” he stated, matter-of-factly.
-“I know what’s at stake.
-But even I oughta socialize this kinda thing, ‘cuz my equivalent o’ nobility don’t like surprises.”
+"I *am* the Gao," he stated, matter-of-factly.
+"I know what’s at stake.
+But even I oughta socialize this kinda thing, ‘cuz my equivalent o’ nobility don’t like surprises."

-“They’ll be in for a damn big one if the tide flows the wrong way.”
+"They’ll be in for a damn big one if the tide flows the wrong way."

-“I din’t say it’d take *much* work,” Daar rumbled.
-“We’re more or less all on th’ same page.”
+"I din’t say it’d take *much* work," Daar rumbled.
+"We’re more or less all on th’ same page."

-“What a luxury,” the King noted, *sotto voce.*
+"What a luxury," the King noted, *sotto voce.*

 Daar’s chitter shook the ground.
-“I *really* don’t envy you any o’ what ‘yer gonna need ‘ta do.”
+"I *really* don’t envy you any o’ what ‘yer gonna need ‘ta do."

 Beau nodded, and sighed heavily.
-“Speaking of which, I daresay the Joint Chiefs are itching to talk with me, and after that I have a nation to address.”
+"Speaking of which, I daresay the Joint Chiefs are itching to talk with me, and after that I have a nation to address."

 The King and the Great Father both nodded understandingly, and their hastily-arranged, unofficial meeting went their separate ways with handshakes and well-wishes.
 Beau let out a long breath once they were gone: he hadn’t *wanted* to admit to needing the help, but what choice was there?